 Pros: A 360-degree rotating camera means that it can be adjusted to record inside the car if necessary.

-Cons: Some found that the collision sensor was too sensitive, resulting in captured videos that are difficult to delete.
+Cons: Some may find that the collision sensor is too sensitive, resulting in captured videos that are difficult to delete.

 This option is from Roav, a sub-brand of tech accessory brand Anker.
 As the name suggests, the Duo has two cameras — one that faces inside the cabin and another that faces the road.
 The small display shows a live feed of the outside camera and the inside camera in a smaller square on the corner of the screen.
 Like many of the other options on this list, this camera uses looping local storage via a microSD card.
 It automatically erases old footage but saves any footage from potential accidents using a built-in motion sensor.